-Other types of payments, such as your utilities or phone bill, don’t affect your credit score until multiple late payments causes the provider to turn your debt over to collections.
+Other types of payments, such as your utilities or phone bill, don’t typically impact your credit score if they’re late.
+However, they may impact your score negatively if you’re multiple months behind and the provider turns your debt over to collections.

 2. Amount of Debt

 The amount of debt you owe accounts for 30% of your credit score.
-That debt, also called your credit utilization ratio, is calculated by comparing how much debt creditors have extended to you—AKA your credit limit—to how much of the credit you’ve used.
-Say you have no loans and a single credit card with a $200 balance and a $1,000 credit limit, your credit utilization rate is 20%.
+That debt, also called your credit utilization ratio, is calculated by comparing how much revolving credit has been extended to you—AKA your credit limit—to how much you’ve used.

 3. Credit Age or Credit History

 Credit age affects 15% of your overall score.
-When it comes to the age of your credit accounts, there are two main factors that a lender looks at:
+When it comes to the age of your credit accounts, there are two main things that a lender looks at:

-- The first is the age of your oldest account.
+- The age of your oldest credit account.

-- The second is the average age of your combined accounts—calculated by adding up the age of each account and dividing it by the number of accounts you have.
+- The average age of your combined accounts—calculated by adding up the age of each account and dividing it by the number of accounts you have

 As you probably guessed, the older your accounts, the more that affects—and helps—your credit score.
-Because of this, it’s important not to close out your older accounts unless there’s a good need to do so.
+Because of this, try to avoid closing your older accounts unless there’s a good reason to do so.